goat-community/goat-docs/docs/toolbox/accessibility_indicators/catchments.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Isochrones
+# Catchments

-TODO: Merge FLow of "SIngle" & "Multi" Isochrones
+TODO: Merge Flow of "Single" & "Multi" Isochrones & Rename to "Catchments"

 Single-Isochrones are **catchment areas** that are **calculated on the real transport network**.
 This accessibility indicator shows how far a person can travel from a selected starting point within a given travel time.